 Category Archives: News

-The Writing for Liberty Conference is on 17th – 18th April 2015, and registration details are now available at the link here.
+The Writing for Liberty Conference is on 17th – 18th April 2015, and the Conference Programme is now available at the link here.
 You can read more about the conference and about the earlier events held at Lancaster University as part of the Writing for Liberty Series by visiting our Writing for Liberty Journal.

 Tom Pow is blogging for the Commonwealth Poets United website: click here to read a collated blog of four articles.
 Frances Hendron, SPL Project Manager, writes: “As you know Tom Pow is in Lagos right now.
 Receiving his journal blogs in Scotland he is making Lagos sound utterly fascinating, complex and brimming with life.
 As you Continue Reading